10 Endangered species of Primate in Vietnam

 Species: Trachypithecus hatinhensis

-Frame khỉ 11 WANEE asia
+Frame khỉ 11 WANEE Go-WILD

 The Hatinh langur, an endangered species, inhabits a small area in central Vietnam, specifically limited to Quang Tri and Quang Binh provinces.
 Some individuals can also be found in Khammouane, adjacent to Laos.

-Frame map WANEE asia
+Frame map WANEE Go-WILD

 The Hatinh langur lives in the largest karst mountain systems in Indochina, where they prefer densely forested hills.